 Nuisance Barking – There is nothing more annoying (especially to your neighbors) than nuisance barking.
 This is another habit that can stem from fear and anxiety.
 It can also happen because your new fur baby is just plain bored.
 There are many things you can do to curb this behavior.

 At pets.webmd.com, Bonnie Beaver, DVM, says not to give your pet attention when barking.
-Don’t let him outside, lure him away with a treat, or do any other things that make it seem like you are rewarding him.
+Don’t let them outside, lure them away with a treat, or do any other things that make it seem like you are rewarding them.
 Instead, keep your pet busy with fun toys.
-If your dog starts barking, just ignore him.
+If your dog starts barking, just ignore them.
 It may be difficult, and Dr. Beaver says you may just need to put in ear plugs, but when your pooch stops barking, that is the time to come in with the treats and praise.

 RELATED POST: Smart Gifts for the Pets in Your Life